Toddlers and TV: How Much Is Too Much?

 - Brush them gently with a soft brush twice a day.

-- Use some non-fluoride toothpaste or plain water on the toothbrush until your child turns 2.
+- Use a smear of fluoride toothpaste on the toothbrush until your child turns 3.

 - Limit sweets -- like candy and cookies -- and keep juice to no more than 4 to 6 ounces per day.